 Where to Stay in the Solčava Region

-We recommend staying in Lenar Farm in Logar Valley.
-Surrounded by open pastures and apple trees, this charming farm stay is a perfect base for exploring the region.
+Surrounded by open pastures and apple trees, Lenar Farm in Logar Valley is the perfect base for exploring Solčava.
 With its heavenly alpine views and welcoming atmosphere, It was very difficult to leave – almost impossible!
-Check out all accommodation options in Logar Valley

 Koseška korita is a secret gorge located firmly off the tourist track in Koseč.
 Koseč is a small hamlet above Drežnica in the Municipality of Kobarid.
 A signed trail leading from the chapel of St. Just will take you to the bottom of the gorge.
 You’ll pass several waterfalls as you descend.
 The loop trail continues across the gorge, over a bridge and back up to the hamlet.
 The entire Koseška korita circuit trail is 3 km and takes 1.5 – 2 hours to complete.
 To learn more about this hidden gem in Slovenia read Magical Things to do in Kobarid.